phillipsja/react-redux-3/README.md

 "# react-redux-3"

-This is a continuation of [react-redux tutorial](https://www.valentinog.com/blog/react-redux-tutorial-beginners/) where now react-redux library has been added to show how you can [connect](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function to bind React to the store.
+This is a continuation of [react-redux tutorial](https://www.valentinog.com/blog/react-redux-tutorial-beginners/) where now react-redux library has been added to show how you can use the [connect](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function to bind React to the store.
 Sort of like a helper to make the hookup simpler.

 The central ideas that might take a minute to grasp are the arguments passed to the connect function:
 - mapStateToProps function